bitmovin/bitmovin-player-android-analytics-conviva/README.md

 # bitmovin-player-android-analytics-conviva
 Integration of the Bitmovin Android Player SDK with the Conviva Analytics

+# Limitations
+Our conviva integration does not support ad tracking yet.
+It will be added in a future release

 # Getting Started

 ## Integrating into your project